wq253702768/opsMonitor/opsMonitor/README.md

         CREATE DATABASE IF NOT EXISTS opsmonitor  DEFAULT CHARSET utf8 COLLATE utf8_general_ci;

-        GRANT ALL PRIVILEGES ON *.* TO 'cxm'@'%' IDENTIFIED BY 'Cxm@2019' WITH GRANT OPTION;
+        GRANT ALL PRIVILEGES ON *.* TO 'XXX'@'%' IDENTIFIED BY 'XXXXXX' WITH GRANT OPTION;
         flush privileges;
         ```
 2.7 安装redis